typesense/typesense-website/docs-site/content/30.0/api/curation.md

   </template>
 </Tabs>

-After creating a curation set, make sure to link it to a collection.
-You can read more about linking curation sets with collections in the [documentation on linking curation sets with collections](https://typesense.org/docs/30.0/api/curation.html#linking-curation-sets-with-collections).
+After creating a curation set, make sure to link it to a collection.You can read more about it in the [documentation on linking curation sets with collections](https://typesense.org/docs/30.0/api/curation.html#linking-curation-sets-with-collections).

 ### Including or excluding documents